elmi-/scheduler/README.md

 # Interview Scheduler
-Single page application called Interview Scheduler, built using React!
-Data is presisted by an API server using a PostgreSQL database.
+Scheduling application used for booking interviews, that is dynamically rendered using React!
+Data is persisted by an API server using a PostgreSQL database.

 ## Features
 - Interviews can be booked between Monday and Friday.